pumptoken/Pumptoken/Telegrambot Api/Readme.md

 How can I unit-test my feature outside of Telegram?
 Every time you write a command or a feature, you will need to answer these questions and ensure that your feature logic works.

-Ability Bot Abstraction
+Pump Bot Abstraction

 After implementing my fifth bot using that API, I had had it with the amount of boilerplate code that was needed for every added feature.
 Methods were getting overly-complex and readability became subpar.
-That is where the notion of another layer of abstraction (AbilityBot) began taking shape.
+That is where the notion of another layer of abstraction (PumpBot) began taking shape.

-The AbilityBot abstraction defines a new object, named Ability.
+The PumpBot abstraction defines a new object, named Ability.
 An ability combines conditions, flags, action, post-action and replies.
 As an example, here is a code-snippet of an ability that creates a /hello command:

 public Ability sayHelloWorld() {
     return Ability